I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatetimer.md

 For more information about timer attributes, see Remarks.

-## -returns
+## Return Value

-This routine returns a pointer to an <a href="kernel.ex_timer">EX_TIMER</a> structure, if the call is successful.
+This routine returns a pointer to an <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/exxxxtimer-routines-and-ex-timer-objects">EX_TIMER</a> structure, if the call is successful.
 This structure is the timer object that the routine has allocated and initialized.
 If the call fails, the routine returns <b>NULL</b>.

-## -remarks
+## Remarks

 This routine returns a pointer to the new timer object.
 To use the timer, the calling driver supplies this pointer in subsequent calls to the <a href="..\wdm\nf-wdm-exsettimer.md">ExSetTimer</a>, <a href="..\wdm\nf-wdm-excanceltimer.md">ExCancelTimer</a>, and <a href="..\wdm\nf-wdm-exdeletetimer.md">ExDeleteTimer</a> routines.
 If the driver supplies a pointer to an <a href="https://msdn.microsoft.com/library/windows/hardware/dn265190">ExTimerCallback</a> callback routine as an input parameter to the <b>ExAllocateTimer</b> routine, the operating system passes this timer object as an input parameter to the <i>ExTimerCallback</i> routine.

 A timer can be a notification timer or a synchronization timer.
 When a notification timer is signaled, all waiting threads have their wait satisfied.
 The state of this timer remains signaled until it is explicitly reset.
 When a synchronization timer expires, its state is set to signaled until a single waiting thread is released.
 Then, the timer is reset to the not-signaled state.